CFYanarella/Speech-Based_Phenotyping_Methods_for_Field_Studies/README.md

 ## Background

-* Association panels, such as the Wisconsin Diversity panel, contain diverse genotypes that enable examining genetic marker associations with traits of agronomic interest [1,2,3].
+* Association panels, such as the Wisconsin Diversity panel, contain diverse genotypes that enable the examination of genetic marker associations with traits of agronomic interest [1,2,3].
-* Genetic markers datasets for association studies, including Single Nucleotide Polymorphism (SNP) datasets, are available for the Wisconsin Diversity panel [1,2,3].
+* Genetic marker datasets for association studies, including Single Nucleotide Polymorphism (SNP) datasets, are available for the Wisconsin Diversity panel [1,2,3].
 * Researchers can measure and score agronomic traits manually or through automated platforms that employ sensors [4,5,6,7,8].
 * New field-based phenotyping methods are being developed to make observing plant phenotypes faster and less labor-intensive [7,8].
 * Through computational methods, descriptions of plants are used to generate biologically meaningful connections between plant phenotypes and genes [9,10,11].
 * Free-form speech descriptions of plants are useful for generating networks of semantic similarity or similarity of word meaning [11].

 ## Methods

 * In July of 2021, nine student workers recorded speech descriptions of accessions from the Wisconsin Diversity panel (Image 1).
 * Speech-to-text tools, for example, Amazon Web Services (AWS) Transcribe [12], automate the transcription process to transform the raw speech data into computable text data (Figure 1: Audio Processing Component).
-* Semantic similarity, or word meaning similarity, we can generate networks through Natural Language Processing (NLP) techniques from the text descriptions [9,10,11] (Figure 1: Association Study Component).
+* Using semantic similarity, or word meaning similarity, we can generate networks through Natural Language Processing (NLP) techniques from the text descriptions [9,10,11] (Figure 1: Association Study Component).
 * We hypothesize that thresholding methods will result in clusters of descriptions with high semantic similarity, which we call synthetic phenotypes [10] (Figure 1: Association Study Component; Figure 2).
-* A set of ~20 million SNPs were derived from whole genome resequencing and imputation and are stored as files compatible with association study tools bigsnpr [13], GAPIT [14], and FarmCPU [15].
+* A set of ~20 million SNPs were derived from whole genome resequencing and imputation and are stored as files compatible with association study tools bigsnpr [13,14], GAPIT [15], and FarmCPU [16].

 ## Significance